 Following the company’s expansion in 2018 and strong sales growth, Lumenpulse had to review the layout of its production lines to introduce new product lines.

 “Now, we try to make sure that it’s our group of industrial engineers who design and assemble the structures.
-These people possess mechanical knowledge which makes the task easier,” declared Jonathan.
+These people possess mechanical knowledge, which makes the task easier,” declared Jonathan.
 “Even though it’s never quite the same people who are the designated assemblers, we’ve never noticed any resistance to change.
-Also, since the workstations are tailored to each employee, it’s them who ask for the changes!”
+Also, since the lean manufacturing workstations are tailored to each employee, it’s them who ask for the changes!”

-Over the years, Lumenpulse has tested out various material handling systems, i.e., aluminum extrusion, welded steel, tube and joint connectors as well as industrial products in catalogs, etc.
+Over the years, Lumenpulse has tested out various material handling systems, i.e., aluminum extrusion, welded steel, tube, and joint connectors, as well as industrial products in catalogs, etc.

-The tube and joint modular system provides greater flexibility when it comes to the possibilities of multiple configurations.
+The tube and joint modular system provide greater flexibility when it comes to the possibilities of multiple configurations.
 Given that the parts can be reused, the system generates more savings.
 Furthermore, when employees are involved in the design process, it fosters a sense of belonging both to the company and its endeavors.